 If prices are flexible then the economy will do fine classical economists claim.
-There are a few flies in the ointment.
-Even when all prices are flexible, the equilibrium interest rate where the supply and demand for money and capital equal could be negative, which is something classical economists didn't realise.
+But even when all prices are flexible, the equilibrium interest rate where the supply and demand for money and capital equal could be negative, which is something classical economists didn't realise.
 If all other prices are flexible, and classical economics is correct, the price of money not being flexible enough might be the only obstacle to a flourishing economy.

-Keynes didn't believe that prices are flexible and classical economics might not be correct.
-Like Gesell Keynes realised that investments would stop when interest rates are low.
+Keynes didn't believe that prices are flexible.
+And like Gesell Keynes realised that investments would stop when interest rates are low.
 It is called the liquidity trap or the zero lower bound.
 Keynesian economists fear interest rates near zero.
 Investors do not invest when investments do not yield enough.
 Investments must at least make the interest rate in the market.
-This may mean that the interest rate is too high for the economy to recover.
+This may mean that the interest rate can be too high for the economy to recover.

 Interest rates do not go lower because lenders aren't willing to lend at rates close to zero.
 Keeping the money at hand yields zero without the risks attached to lending.
 As a consequence savings exceed investments and money is withdrawn from the economy.
 This could cause an economic depression.
 Keynes advised governments to lower taxes or to spend more to revive the economy so that demand for money and capital increases and interest rates go up.

-Inflation figures remained low but the economy did not collapse like in the 1930s.
+After the financial crisis of 2008 inflation figures remained low but the economy did not collapse like in the 1930s.
 The reason for the low inflation could be that investors exchange the bonds the central bank is buying for currency because of the liquidity trap.
 This newly printed money then remains on the sideline and is not used for consumption or investment.
-Ending the liquidity trap might require lower interest rates and when a recession sets in interest rates may need to go significantly lower than zero.
+Ending the liquidity trap might require implementing Gesell's solution of a holding fee on currency.

-With Natural Money nominal interest rates are negative but positive real interest rates are possible as the currency can rise in value.
+With Natural Money nominal interest rates are negative but positive real interest rates are possible as the currency unit will most likely rise in value.
 Natural Money is deflationary.
-Debts are replaced with equity so the money supply is expected to shrink at first.
-The money supply is expected to stabilise after some time so economic growth can translate into lower prices or a higher value of the currency.
+Debts are replaced with equity so the money supply is expected to shrink at first in order to stabilise later on.
+Economic growth can translate into lower prices which is the same as a higher value of the currency unit.